 Star Wars: The Force Awakens

 After the critical and popular failure of the prequel trilogy, the pressure on The Force Awakens was astounding.
 It seemed impossible to meet the expectations placed on it, but J.J.
-Abrahams exceeded them by hewing closer to the original trilogy in both design and storytelling philosophy.
+Abrams exceeded them by hewing closer to the original trilogy in both design and storytelling philosophy.
 His diverse new cast had an electric chemistry and blended seamlessly with the Star Wars icons of the original trilogy, making The Force Awakens the best Star Wars film since The Empire Strikes Back.

 Toy Story 3